OxyMonster/adjara-task/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+1. Run `ng serve` for a dev server.

-run `json-server --watch db.json` to run a json server.
+2. Navigate to backend folder install dependencies and run `npm run start` to start server

 ## Code scaffolding